 Professor Mike Caine

-Professor of Sport Technology and Innovation
+Associate Pro Vice Chancellor for Sport and Professor of Sport Technology and Innovation

 Mike was the inaugural Dean of Loughborough University London (2013-2018).
 Mike is currently working with colleagues at MIT on research pertaining to innovation-driven entrepreneurship ecosystems.

 Mike has a First Class Honours Degree from Loughborough University and a PhD from the University of Birmingham.
 He is a Professor of Sports Technology and Innovation and was the inaugural Director of Loughborough's Sports Technology Institute from 2006-2010.

 Mike has collaborated with many of the world's leading sporting goods brands, developing and commercialising new products.
 He is also the founder of two spin-out companies.